plerohellec/memory_tracker/README.md

 # MemoryTracker

-MemoryTracker collects, analyzes and reports memory usage data of each controller action of a Rails application.
-The data will identify the parts of the application that are the most memory hungry, so that they can be fixed and the overall memory usage of the application be reduced.
+MemoryTracker finds where the memory bloat comes from in a Rails application.

 # Features
 * Collect stats on each controller action memory consumption.
-* Display stats on every controller action of the application in a engine webpage embedded in the gem.
+* Display stats on every controller action of the application in a web page (the dashboard) embedded in the gem.

 # Dashboard
 ## Screenshot